-Other risk factors for colorectal cancer include smoking, drinking too much alcohol, eating a lot of red and processed meats. having inflammatory bowel disease, being obese, having diabetes, and having a family history of colorectal cancer.
-Emerging data suggests that the risk of colorectal cancer may also be elevated infection with by Helicobacter pylori, Fusobacterium spp., and other putative infectious pathogens [7, 8].
+Other risk factors for colorectal cancer include smoking, drinking too much alcohol, eating a lot of red and processed meats, having inflammatory bowel disease, being obese, having diabetes, and having a family history of colorectal cancer.
+Emerging data suggests that the risk of colorectal cancer may also be infection elevated by with Helicobacter pylori, Fusobacterium spp., and other putative infectious pathogens [7, 8].

-1.3.Staging of Colorectal cancer
+1.3.
+Staging of Colorectal cancer

-Colon cancer is staged using the American Joint Committee on Cancer tumor/node/metastasis (AJCC) (TNM) classification and staging system.
-The TNM (T, tumor size and any tissue metastasis; N, lymph node metastasis; and M, metastasis) helps patients with cancer, including those with colorectal cancer to give prognostic information and to make decisions.
-Nonetheless, educated research has demonstrated significant differences in the clinical outcomes of patients with colon cancer at the same TNM stage [9].
+Colon cancer is staged using the American Joint Committee on Cancer (AJCC) tumor/node/metastasis (TNM) classification and staging system.
+The TNM (T, tumor size and any tissue metastasis; N, lymph node metastasis; and M, metastasis) helps patients with cancer, including those with colorectal cancer to give prognostic information and to make educated decisions.
+Nonetheless, research has demonstrated significant differences in the clinical outcomes of patients with colon cancer at the same TNM stage [9].

-Currently, TNM classification is determined bv anatomical assessment.
+Currently, TNM classification is determined by anatomical assessment.
 However, more prognostic and/or predictive markers are needed for accurate prediction.
-Finding out if early Treatment Success Rate (TSR) evaluation and early therapy stratification can improve survival in particular individuals is crucial.
-There have been suggestions for additional biomarkers based on characteristics of tumor cells, such as morphology, molecular pathways, genetic changes, cell of origin and gene expression, and immune response of tumor cells.
+Finding out if early Treatment Success Rate (TSR) evaluation and stratification early therapy improve survival in particular individuals is crucial.
+There have suggestions for additional biomarkers based on characteristics of tumor cells, such as morphology, molecular pathways, genetic changes, cell of origin and gene expression, and immune response of tumor cells.
 Their drawback, though, is that the cost of genetic and transcriptome data is much more than that of traditional pathological examination by microscopy, which is dependable, rapid, and low-cost.
-Thus, it is have preferable to а disease biomarker that is easy to evaluate [10].
+Thus, it is preferable to have a disease biomarker that is easy to evaluate [10].

-1.4.Screening options, diagnosis, and prognosis of colorectal cancer
+1.4.
+Screening options, diagnosis, and prognosis of colorectal cancer

 About 90% of people with colorectal cancer survive five years if the disease is detected early.
 This percentage drops if the cancer has spread outside of the colon or rectum.
-For this reason, early detection is crucial to prolonging the individuals survival of with colorectal cancer.
+For this reason, detection is crucial to prolonging the of individuals survival with colorectal cancer.
 Nowadays, stoolbased testing and imaging are the main ways to screen for colorectal cancer.
-Colonoscopy, stool-based Cologuard (stool DNA), testing, sigmoidoscopy, flexible and computed tomographic colonography are the five categories into which imaging, and stool-based tests may be further separated.
+Colonoscopy, stool-based Cologuard (stool DNA), testing, sigmoidoscopy, flexible and tomographic computed colonography are the five categories into which imaging, and stool-based tests may be further separated.
 The benefits and risks associated with each test vary (Figure.
-1) [11].On the hand. the prognosis other is for such cells improved when molecular analysis, typically with reverse transcriptase polymerase chain reaction (RT-PCR) [12, 13].
-Molecular tumor-cell detection in lymph nodes (LNs) by RT-PCR was linked to poor overall survival, disease-specific survival. and disease-free survival, according to a comprehensive evaluation of 39 studies [12].
+1) [11].On the hand, the prognosis improved for such cells when molecular analysis, typically with reverse transcriptase polymerase chain reaction (RT-PCR) [12, 13].
+Molecular tumor-cell detection in lymph nodes (LNs) by RT-PCR was linked to poor overall survival, disease-specific survival. disease-free survival, according to a comprehensive evaluation of studies [12].
 One of the most helpful techniques for determining the expression of biomarker mRNA is real-time quantitative RT-PCR Technology has many analysis. advantages over histology, including the ability to evaluate huge tissue volumes, up to the entire lymph nodes which can be analyzed [14].